ai-unc/SLAE-initial-testing-dataset/README.md

 -title="Orexin / hypocretin 1 receptor antagonist reduces heroin self-administration and cue-induced heroin seeking"
 ```

-**You will need to manually add the paper content and variable relationships to the input json file**
+**You will need to manually add the variable relationships to the input json file**